 - Disable the furnace’s power by using its wall switch or breaker.
 If your gas valve is not electric, you will need to shut off the gas as well.

 - Lift off the furnace’s front panel and trace the wire to the flame sensor.

 - Unscrew the rod and use your sandpaper, steel wool or emery cloth to carefully rub the metal rod.

 - Wipe off the rod with a paper towel.

 - Replace the furnace doors.

-- Restore power to the furnace.
-It might proceed through a set of checks before resuming regular running.
-If your heating system doesn’t ignite, the sensor might need to be replaced or something else may be wrong.
-If this happens, get in touch with us at 715-504-0533 for heating and cooling repair support.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 715-504-0533 for heating and cooling repair assistance.

 7. Relight the Pilot Light

 If you own an older furnace, the pilot light could be extinguished.
 To relight it, find the instructions on a label on your furnace, or follow these steps.